joshprice/elixir_style_guide/README.md

 * Use spaces around operators, after commas, colons and semicolons.
   Do not put spaces around matched pairs like brackets, parentheses, etc.
-  Whitespace might be (mostly) irrelevant to the Elixir runtime, but its proper use is the key to writing easily readable code.
+  Whitespace might be (mostly) irrelevant to the Elixir compiler, but its proper use is the key to writing easily readable code.

   ```elixir